orbmis/smart-contract-event-hooks/README.md

 Replay attacks can also occur on the same network that the event hook was fired, by simply re-broadcasting an event hook that was already broadcast previously.
 For this reason, subscriber contracts should check that a nonce is included in the event hook being received, and record the nonce in the contract's state.
 If the hook nonce is not valid, or has already been recorded, the transaction should revert.

+### Cross-chain Messaging

 There is also the possibility to leverage the `chainId` for more than preventing replay attacks, but also for accepting messages from other chains.
+In this use-case the subscriber contracts should register on the same chain that the subscriber contract is deployed on, and should set the `chainId` to the chain it wants to receive hook events from.

 ## Copyright